 What does cream corn go with?

-This side dish goes with just about anything you can imagine; however, it works particularly well with roasted meat such as pork tenderloin, rotisserie chicken, or even a roasted turkey.
 If meat is not your thing, then go ahead and pair it with cornbread, especially one that is studded with hot peppers like Luby’s Jalapeno Cornbread.
 Don’t forget a big helping of mac and cheese to turn it into a scrumptious vegetarian meal.

 Although creamed corn doesn’t do too well in the fridge over a long period, it is perfectly acceptable to keep any leftovers refrigerated until the next morning.
 That’s a good thing because there are so many wonderful ways to enjoy Rudy’s Creamed Corn as part of your breakfast!

-You don’t have to be a Southerner to love properly made grits like in this recipe, but adding a few heaping tablespoons of creamed corn to each serving takes even the best grits to the next level of deliciousness.
 It is s snap to transform last night’s leftovers into sausage and corn gravy for those wanting something a little more hearty.
 Fry up your favorite bulk sausage and drain well before stirring into a warm, creamed corn.
 Serve over a biscuit half or toast.

-If you need more ideas, here are a few.
+If you need more ideas, here are a few:

-- Barbeque
+- Barbecues

 - Meatloaf